aerni/statamic-zipper/README.md

 ## Cleanup Old References

 Zipper saves an encrypted instance of the Zip class every time it returns a URL.
 These reference files are stored in `storage/zipper/{id}`.
-Whenever a user requests to download a zip, Zipper will retrieve and decrypt the requested Zip instance.
+Whenever a user downloads a zip, Zipper will retrieve and decrypt the requested Zip instance.

 With time, the amound of saved reference files will grow.
 To get this under control, Zipper provides a scheduled command that will daily delete old reference files.
 Just make sure that your Scheduler is running.